TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENT AND PROPERTY MANAGEMENT

 H) there is reason to question whether the bids or proposals may not have been independently arrived at in open competition, may have been collusive, or may have been submitted in bad faith.

-2) When a solicitation is canceled or all bids or proposals are rejected, notice shall be posted to the Procurement Bulletin.
+2) When a solicitation is cancelled, notice of cancellation shall be posted to the Bulletin.

 A) identify the solicitation;